followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/onContentReady.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **contentReady** event.
-Executed when the widget's content is ready.
-This handler may be executed multiple times during the widget's lifetime depending on the number of times its content changes.
+A function that is executed when the widget's content is ready and each time the content is changed.
 <!--/shortDescription-->

 <!--fullDescription-->